WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 * Behavior unbecoming the name and reputation of the Booster Club

-* Failure to remit any and all monies due the Booster Club within 60 days of notification of the debt
+* Failure to remit all monies due the Booster Club within 60 days of notification of the debt.

 3.06 Membership Conduct - In no way shall a member use the name of the Booster Club for personal gains.
 Members shall be expected to conduct themselves in a manner consistent with the purpose of the Booster Club as stated herein.